 - Roy Scheider's helicopter loop in Blue Thunder.

-- Anything by Anakin Skywalker in Star Wars Episode II (hovercar) and III (fighter and broken-in-half cruiser).
+- While this is a general rule for anything piloted by Anakin Skywalker, there are specific examples in Star Wars Episode II (hovercar) and III (fighter and broken-in-half cruiser).

-- And in Episode I, during the podrace, Anakin gets launched into the air by an off ramp, he taps the thrusters, opens the flaps, and swoops down (with the sound dropping out) to land in front of Sebulba, with the triumphant sounds of the twin engines roaring.
+- In the theatrical version, during the podrace, Anakin gets launched into the air by an off ramp, he taps the thrusters, opens the flaps, and swoops down (with the sound dropping out) to land in front of Sebulba, with the triumphant sounds of the twin engines roaring.

-- In the extended version of the race on the DVD, there's the moment when Anakin finds himself caught between a racer and a cliffside, so he repulsor-climbs sideways up the cliff, rolls right over the other racer, and zooms off once he's in the clear.
+- In the extended version of the podrace, there's the moment when Anakin finds himself caught between a racer and a cliffside, so he repulsor-climbs sideways up the cliff, rolls right over the other racer, and zooms off once he's in the clear.

 - Serenity gives us the "Barn Swallow", which is the space craft version of KITT from Knight Rider driving into the tractor trailer.
 With KITT facing backwards.

-- Seaborne example: anchor turn in Pirates of the Caribbean.
+- Seaborne example: anchor turn in Pirates of the Caribbean: The Curse of the Black Pearl.

 - "Club hauling" — a legitimate term of the manoeuvre of turning the ship when you don't have steerage way by dropping an anchor and pivoting around it.
 Normally done MUCH more slowly than in the film, but the name at least is one of the rare accurate moments in the series.